New California Homestead Exemption 2025

 How Does This Compare to Federal Law?

-At OakTree Law, our Los Angeles bankruptcy attorneys are up-to-date on the California homestead exemption increase law.
-We can determine how it may apply to your financial situation and the exact amount your home qualifies for.
-Immediate assistance might avoid foreclosure, wage garnishment, and other collections actions not to mention the stress that being in debt can cause.
-To speak to a lawyer with your best interests in mind, request a free evaluation or call us directly at 562-219-2979.
+At OakTree Law, our Los Angeles bankruptcy attorneys are up-to-date on all California homestead exemption laws.
+We can determine how they apply to your financial situation and the exact amount your home qualifies for.
+Immediate assistance might avoid foreclosure, wage garnishment, and other collections actions, not to mention the stress that being in debt can cause.
+To understand all available exemptions and speak to a lawyer with your best interests in mind, request a free evaluation or call us at 562-219-2979

 Contact Us